 StereoPhoto Maker (SPM) is a program for editing and viewing stereo images and can be downloaded for free from this website.
-It runs easily on Windows operating systems and can be used on most Macs* through a WineBottler app and the latest Windows version of SPM.
+It runs easily on Windows operating systems and can be used on most Macs* through a WineBottler app and the latest Windows version of SPM, or Windows emulation software.

 *Please note that Apple’s latest OS, Catalina, does not support 32 bit apps and therefore the old version SPM will stop working if you update the OS – the WineBottler developer was looking in to this so please see their website blog for details.
 Making stereoviews is possible in Photoshop, it’s not as easy as with SPM, but here’s a tutorial in case anyone who can’t use SPM needs it.
 There is also a new WineBottler64 app and a 64-bit SPM app but the WineBottler64 only allows the basic function of SPM.
 If you’d like to make stereoviews with your smartphones you can also find tutorials on this blog for Android and iPhones.